Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Results

+} We now turn to the results of the cross-retrieval cases. \R{Here the results are similar for all noise instances.
+In terms of Bayesian evidence, the correct complexity was inferred in 15 out of 50 cases.
+Regardless of noise instance, the correct complexity was selected for the K0 \texttt{case 2l} and \texttt{2h} datasets and M6 \texttt{case 2l} datasets.
+In terms of Akaike weight, the results are also similar for all noise instances (\autoref{fig:cross_retrievals_AIC_weights}).
+The 2-comp models were most highly weighted for all K0 spectra, and the 3-comp models were most highly weighted for all M6 spectra except the M6 \texttt{case 3h} spectra, for which the 2-comp models were favored.
+As a result, based on the Akaike weights, the correct model complexity was selected in only 15 out of 50 cases. }

-Nonetheless, whether the cross retrievals happened to identify the right level of complexity or not, they universally provide poor fits to the data in this high signal-to-noise regime.
-When compared to the results of the PHOENIX retrievals for the same case (and wavelength range, for the PHOENIX--SPHINX comparison), all cross-retrieval models are strongly disfavored at ${\gg}5\sigma$.
-Typical values of $\Delta \log \mathcal{Z}$ are ${\sim}10^4$ in favor of the PHOENIX models.
-In terms of reduced chi-square values, PHOENIX model fits have $\chi^2_r \sim 1$ before accounting for the inflated uncertainties, while the corresponding values for the cross-retrievals are $\chi^2_r \sim 10^4$ for the MPS-ATLAS models and $\chi^2_r \sim 10^6$ for the SPHINX models.
+Nonetheless, whether the cross-retrievals happened to identify the right level of complexity or not, they universally provide poor fits to the data \R{in terms of reduced $\chi^2$ ($\chi^2_{r} \gg 1$ before inflating errors)} in this high-S/N regime. \R{While} PHOENIX model fits have \R{$\chi^2_r \approx 1$} before accounting for the inflated uncertainties \R{(\autoref{tab:gof_results_direct})}, the corresponding values for the cross-retrievals are $\chi^2_r \sim 10^4$ for the MPS-ATLAS models and \R{$\chi^2_r \sim 10^5$} for the SPHINX models \R{(\autoref{tab:gof_results_cross})}. \R{This underscores that intermodel differences are substantially larger than the measurement precision of the synthetic spectra used.}

 As an example, we highlight the K0 \texttt{case 1} cross-retrieval with the MPS-ATLAS grid (\autoref{fig:k0_case1_fit}).
-Like our other simulated spectra, this spectrum has a typical per-pixel SNR of 16\,000 (${\sim}$62\,ppm error).
+Like our other simulated spectra, this spectrum has a typical per-pixel S/N of 16,000 (${\sim}$62\,ppm error).
 At this precision, the differences between the PHOENIX spectra used to simulate the data and the MPS-ATLAS spectra used in the retrieval are readily apparent.
-The bottom panel of \autoref{fig:k0_case1_fit} shows that the residuals for the all cross-retrieval models are many orders of magnitude higher than those of the correctly inferred direct-retrieval model.
-This example underscores that the fidelity of the model grid is crucially important for arriving at the appropriate inferences.
+The bottom panel of \autoref{fig:k0_case1_fit} shows that the residuals for all cross-retrieval models are many orders of magnitude higher than those of the correctly inferred direct-retrieval model.
+This example underscores that the fidelity of the model grid\R{, i.e., its ability to accurately describe the data,} is crucially important for arriving at the appropriate inferences.